Skip to main content

 • Your teen can avoid paying high bank fees.
 Although some checking accounts have fees associated, they’re usually significantly less than fees charged by most credit card companies.
 Avoiding late fees, annual fees and interest charges can save your teen a bundle of money.

 If you’re questioning whether kids can even have debit cards, First National Bank and Trust’s answer is absolutely!
-Our Standard Personal Checking Account is a low-cost account for 16-17 year olds with basic benefits, including a free debit card with rewards.
+Our Basic Personal Checking Account is a low-cost account for 16-17 year olds with basic benefits, including a free debit card with rewards.
 With this account there are no monthly fees (with the electronic statement option) no minimum balance, and it requires just $25 to open an account.
 Teens also have access to free Online Banking and Mobile Banking tools to help them learn money management.

 Still have questions about debit cards and how to select the right option for your teen?
 Let our banking professionals at First National Bank and Trust assist you.
 They can answer all your questions and help you make the right decision.
 Contact us or bring your teenager along when you stop by one of our convenient locations.
 For more information on financial milestones, read out Back To School Financial Checklist.